bassosimone/xv6sh/README.md

 The `-x` command line argument turns verbose mode on.

-The `--stage STAGE` command allows you to stop processing at the given `STAGE` and see internal data structures.
+The `--stage STAGE` flag stops processing at the given `STAGE` and shows internal data structures.

 The `-c COMMANDS` command allows a shell (or a sub-shell) to execute a sequence of commands.